 ILFORD Photo got its start back in 1879 when Alfred Hugh Harman began making gelatin dry plates at his home in Ilford, England.
 More than a century later, ILFORD continues to be the authority on black and white photographic technology.

 ILFORD offers a variety of information on its website, such as an accessible beginner's guide, and has an array of instructional how-tos available for free on its YouTube channel.
-It's best to start with the Introduction to Film Photography playlist, which features 11 simple, 60-second animations to introduce not only the terminology but also basic techniques used in film photography and darkroom printing.
-That includes How a Film SLR Works, a Darkroom Essentials Checklist, as well as beginner’s guides to film ISO, aperture, shutter speed, and processing your first film—all essential skills to getting the highest quality image.
+It's best to start with the Introduction to Film Photography playlist, which features 11 short and simple animations to introduce not only the terminology but also basic techniques used in film photography and darkroom printing.
+This playlist includes How a Film SLR Camera Works, a Darkroom Essentials Checklist, as well as beginner’s guides to film ISO, aperture, shutter speed, and processing your first film—all essential skills to getting the highest quality image.

 With a digital camera, there is a host of options to organize, alter, and enhance your work using digital software tools in post-production.
 That's where Adobe Photoshop and Lightroom, two of the industry standards for photo editing, come in.